Basement Window Air Conditioning- What are the Options?

 How often should I clean or replace my AC filters?

-Check your AC’s manual, but generally, filters should be cleaned or replaced every 1-3 months, depending on usage and type.
+Most filters should be cleaned or replaced every 1–3 months, depending on usage and filter type.
+Dirty filters can worsen air quality and encourage mold.

 What are the signs of mold in an AC unit?